mautrix/docs/bridges/general/troubleshooting.md

 [MSC2199]: https://github.com/matrix-org/matrix-spec-proposals/pull/2199

 ## Why do I see the bridge as an unverified session in my device list?
-When using double puppeting, the bridge will have an access token for your account, and therefore show up as a session.
+When using old methods for double puppeting, the bridge will have an access token for your account, and therefore show up as a session.
 However, double puppeting sessions never have encryption keys, which means they can't be verified.
 Some buggy clients (such as Element) will display non-e2ee-capable devices as "unverified", even though in reality there's nothing to verify.

+The new appservice method for double puppeting does not create devices, and will therefore not cause false positives even in buggy clients.

 ## Why are messages showing up as "Encrypted by a deleted session"
 All messages sent by the bridge are encrypted using the bridge bot's session